235u/proposals/GamePriceComparison/README.md

 - performance optimization;
 - specials (10 titles pushed by Steam);
 - new releases (top 30 titles);
-- bundle and package coverage;
+- bundle and package coverage,

 to be reviewed and continued.